Pressing need to explain vaccine priority list changes, says Norma Foley

 In comments made at the weekly meeting of TDs and Senators, Ms Foley said “it is important and helpful” that the National Immunisation Advisory Council (Niac) “explain their rationale for this move”.

-The change, which shifted to an age-based allocation rather than one based on profession, has sparked a backlash from teachers and other unions.
+The change, which shifted to an age-based allocation rather than one based on age and profession, has sparked a backlash from teachers and other unions.

 Ms Foley told colleagues that she believed it is a significant change and paid tribute to the work of special needs assistants and teachers during the pandemic.